 Adapt Postgres queries¶

 Haki Benita has a great blog post on how to do lots of operations like pivot tables, subtotals, linear regression, binning, or interpolation on Postgres, coming from a Pandas background.
-In this guide, you'll see how to adapt most of the Postgres queries from Haki's post to run on ClickHouse.
+In this guide, you'll see how to adapt most of the Postgres queries from Haki's post to run on Tinybird.

 Prerequisites¶

 You don't need an active Tinybird Workspace to read through this guide, but it's a good idea to read Haki's post first so you're familiar with the examples.
-In addition, a working knowledge of ClickHouse and SQL is required.
+In addition, a working knowledge of Tinybird and SQL is required.

 Common table expressions¶

-ClickHouse supports CTEs.
 Both the WITH <expression> AS <identifier>

 as well as the WITH <identifier> AS <subquery expression>